Asolo Conservatory for Actor Training: FSU/Asolo Conservatory

-During the third year of the program, students are treated as company members of the Asolo Rep. Upon graduation from the program, students are eligible to join the Actors' Equity Association.
+First year students perform understudy roles with the Asolo Repertory Theatre during their first year, perform onstage for the conservatory season in the Cook Theatre during their second year, and are treated as company members of the Asolo Rep in their 3rd year.
+Upon graduation from the program, students are eligible to join the Actors' Equity Association.

-In 2012, the program was named one of the top 25 drama schools in the world by The Hollywood Reporter.
-At last listing by the U.S. News & World Report, it was ranked 6th among MFA Acting programs in the United States.
+In 2019, the program was named one of the top 25 drama schools in the world by The Hollywood Reporter.
 The program auditions 1200-1500 students annually in four locations.
 It accepts a maximum of 12 students per school year.

+2022-2023 season

+This was the first season presented by Andrei Malaev-Babel, Director and Head of Acting for the conservatory.